awslabs/mountpoint-s3/doc/CONFIGURATION.md

 such as adjusting the metadata time-to-live (TTL) or the maximum space allowed to be used by the data cache.
 Review the caching options available using `mount-s3 --help`.

+To avoid using the cache, an application can use the `O_DIRECT` option (or language equivalent) when opening a file for reading.
+When this option is provided, Mountpoint will check for the latest object in S3 and read object content from S3 rather than cached data.

 > [!WARNING]
 > Caching relaxes the strong read-after-write consistency offered by Amazon S3 and Mountpoint in its default configuration.
 > See the [consistency and concurrency section of the semantics documentaton](./SEMANTICS.md#consistency-and-concurrency) for more details.